On the cells and associated varieties of highest weight Harish-Chandra modules: The case of type

 Recall the concept of Harish-Chandra cells in Section 2.
-In the case of type $C$, Barchini-Zierau \cite{BZ} have computed the size of each Harish-Chandra cell consisting of highest weight Harish-Chandra modules with a given associated variety.
-In the case of type $A$, we have the following theorem.
+In the case of type $C$, Barchini--Zierau \cite{BZ} had computed the size of each Harish-Chandra cell consisting of highest weight Harish-Chandra modules with a given associated variety.
+In the case of type $A$, we will give a similar result.
+To prove our result, we recall the famous hook formula.
+Some details can be found in James \cite{Ja78}

+\begin{Pro}[The hook formula] Let $P$ be a standard Young tableau and $\mathscr{C}$ be the corresponding Kazhdan--Lusztig right cell in the symmetric group $S_n$.
+Then